© Skypixel | Dreamstime.com

 Of course, not all fruits are equal when it comes to fiber.
-Consider the list below; the fiber content of these fruits, per MyFoodData.com, is based on a 100-gram serving.
-Keep in mind you need to consume the skin where appropriate (we don’t suggest you eat banana peel) and flesh to get fiber’s full benefits.
+Consider the list below; the fiber content of these fruits, per the USDA, is based on a 100-gram serving.
+Keep in mind you need to consume the skin where appropriate and flesh to get fiber’s full benefits.

-Antioxidants are “shields” against free radicals.
-In adding antioxidant-rich fruit to your diet, start with prunes and berries .
-These fruits, all from the berry family, are also rich sources of antioxidants:blueberries, blackberries, strawberries, raspberries, and cranberries.
+Antioxidants help protect the body against the activities of free radicals.
+In adding antioxidant-rich fruit to your diet, start with prunes and berries.
+These fruits, all from the berry family, are also rich sources of antioxidants: blueberries, blackberries, strawberries, raspberries, and cranberries.
 Other antioxidant-rich fruits include grapes, oranges, grapefruit, and mangos.

 Berries also contain vitamin C, which boosts your immune system and can help give you healthy, glowing skin.
-This fruit group also aid in digestion.
+This fruit group also aids digestion.

 If you have diabetes, you’re wary of how much sugar is in fruit.
 As such, you’ll want to consider fruits that are low on the glycemic index (GI).

 HOW MUCH FRUIT SHOULD WE EAT?

 The American Heart Association recommends at least four servings of fruit per day.
 The AHA’s recommendation notes that frozen, canned, and dried produce can be as nutritious as fresh, adding: “Compare nutrition info on package labels and choose products with the lowest amounts of added sugars and sodium.”
 Examples for a four-serving day:

 - 1 medium whole fruit